vincent/OS-Keychains/README.md

 ##OS Keychains collection

-This is a repository containing some 3D printable logos of different operating systems such a:
+This is a repository containing some 3D printable logos of different operating systems such as:

-- Arch Linux
 - Ubuntu Linux
-- Kubuntu Linux
 - Windows 10

-- Fedora
+More are to be added.